cewing/training.python_web/source/presentations/session07.rst

 Your Assignment
 ---------------

-You'll be reversing that editing relationship so that you can add categories to posts, and cannot choose posts from categories.
+You'll be reverse that relationship so that you can only add categories to posts

 Take the following steps: